NICUs have specialized technology to care for the youngest, most vulnerable patients.

 Specialized intensive care unit

-The baby’s incubator, or isolette, is equipped with specialized technology.
-Isolettes control heat and humidity and help monitor the baby’s needs.
-Babies don’t have enough body fat to help them regulate their temperature.
-This causes them to lose heat and moisture rapidly through their skin.
-“When a baby loses even a few degrees of heat, they won’t eat, breathing can become irregular and they can develop bradycardia (a low heart rate),” Winder said.
+The baby’s incubator, or isolette, is equipped with specialized technology that control heat and humidity and help monitor the baby’s needs.
+Babies don’t have enough body fat to help them regulate their own temperature which results in heat and moisture loss rapidly through their skin.
+When a baby loses even a few degrees of heat, they won’t eat, breathing can become irregular and they can develop bradycardia (a low heart rate),” Dr. Winder said.

 Even the baby’s pacifier has a high-tech way of helping.
 Some premature babies haven’t developed the muscles and reflexes to breathe and feed at the same time.
-The NICU has a pacifier activated lullaby, or PAL.
+Our NICU has a pacifier activated lullaby, or PAL.
 This is a special pacifier that encourages babies to develop their feeding skills by using lullabies or their parents’ voices as a reward.

-Support for parents
+Support for parents through NICU technology

-Marshfield Children’s Hospital also offers support for parents.
-NicView cameras let parents see their child even when they cannot be by their side.
 “They can see their baby on a secure website 24 hours a day.
-It’s helpful for families who live far away, and some moms find it helpful to watch when they are expressing breast milk,” Winder said.
+It’s helpful for families who live far away, and some moms find it helpful to watch when they are expressing breast milk,” Dr. Winder said.

-With all the technical advances, sometimes mom or dad’s touch is the best medicine.
-The NICU encourages kangaroo care or skin-to-skin contact with their parent.
-“We’ve seen improvement with vital signs, breathing, body temperature and long-term outcomes because of kangaroo care,” Winder said.
+“We’ve seen improvement with vital signs, breathing, body temperature and long-term outcomes because of kangaroo care,” Dr. Winder said.
 Moms also can benefit from kangaroo care with reduced postpartum depression, better milk supply and increased bonding.

 Child Life & Expressive Therapies at Marshfield Children’s Hospital has activities that help the babies stay on track with their developmental goals, as well as ways to provide support to baby’s parents and other siblings.
 Social workers and pediatric psychologists also provide coping strategies.